johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 #### Eve's Needs

 - **Requirement**: Eve needs apples for herself and her family.
-- **Tokens Used**: She utilizes output tokens to obtain loaves of bread and cans of salmon.
+- **Tokens Used**: She utilizes output tokens to obtain loaves of bread.

 #### Exchange Process

 - **Bob's Tokens**: Bob exchanges his input tokens for output tokens, allowing him to use them for whatever he pleases without being subject to "time value of money".
-- **Community Benefit**: Bob's work contributes to community projects, and his reward meets his needs.
+- **Community Benefit**: Bob's work contributes to community projects, and his reward meets his wants.

 ### Establishing the Token Standards